 Are You In Charge of Organising A Fundraising Dinner?

 Anyone who has ever planned an event like a wedding, bridal shower or baby shower might cringe at the thought of volunteering to organise a fundraising dinner.
-You’re first thought might be “so much to organise I feel overwhelmed!”
+Your first thought might be “where do I start?”
 But fear not, organising a fundraising dinner can be as easy or as difficult as you make it, and there’s no Bridezillas to deal with.
 It’s a sure-fire money-spinner if you follow these points.

 Typically ten is a good number of a table.
 Charge by table rather than individual seats – this will get tables selling more quickly.
 You could also charge more for “better placed” tables – dependent on the type of event and entertainment you have in mind.